The New Adventures of Chor Lau-heung (2001 TV series)

-The New Adventures of Chor Lau-heung is a television series adapted from Gu Long's wuxia novels, primarily the Chu Liuxiang Series, but it also includes characters from the Little Li Flying Dagger series and Lu Xiaofeng Series.
-It was first broadcast on CTS and TVB in Taiwan and Hong Kong respectively in 2001.
+The New Adventures of Chor Lau-heung is a Hong Kong–Taiwanese television series adapted from the wuxia novel series by Gu Long, primarily the Chu Liuxiang Series, but also including characters from the Lu Xiaofeng Series and Xiaoli Feidao Series.
+Starring an ensemble cast from Hong Kong and Taiwan, it was first broadcast on CTS and TVB in Taiwan and Hong Kong respectively in 2001.

-Plot
+Synopsis

-Chu Liuxiang ("Chor Lau-heung" in Cantonese) is the famous "Bandit Chief" in the jianghu.
-His qinggong is unmatched and he leaves behind a trail of fragrance everywhere he goes.
-Once, Chu enters the palace to steal a treasure called the "Amber Guanyin", which contains a wooden figurine carved by "Little Li Flying Dagger" Li Xunhuan.
-In the palace, Chu meets Sikong Xing'er, the daughter of master thief Sikong Zhaixing, and her sworn sister Su Rongrong.
+"Bandit Chief" Chu Liuxiang breaks into the palace to steal a wooden figurine carved by "Little Li Flying Dagger" Li Xunhuan and encounters Sikong Xing'er, the daughter of the highly-skilled thief Sikong Zhaixing, and her sworn sister Su Rongrong.
 While escaping from the guards' pursuit, Li Xunhuan dies trying to save Su Rongrong.

-Chu Liuxiang and Su Rongrong later team up to investigate the theft of the "Heaven and Earth Holy Water" and they develop romantic feelings for each other after going through thick and thin together.
-They travel to the south later in search of an antidote and to find the truth about their family backgrounds.
-Chu discovers that he is actually a prince of a southern kingdom, and should rightfully become king.
-This sparks off a struggle in the royal family for succession to the throne.
+Chu Liuxiang and Su Rongrong team up to investigate the theft of the "Heaven and Earth Holy Water" and develop romantic feelings for each other.
+They travel south later in search of an antidote and to find out the truth about their family backgrounds.
+Chu Liuxiang discovers that he is actually royalty and should rightfully be king of a southern kingdom.
+This sparks off a power struggle in the kingdom.
 During that period of time, Chu Liuxiang starts another romantic relationship with Sikong Xing'er.

-Faced with two different love interests, Chu Liuxiang has trouble choosing between Sikong Xing'er and Su Rongrong as his true love.
-On the other hand, he has to make a decision on whether to claim the throne or continue with his roaming life in the jianghu.
+On one hand, Chu Liuxiang finds himself torn between Sikong Xing'er and Su Rongrong as his romantic partner.
+On the other hand, he has to make a decision on whether to claim the throne or continue roaming freely in the jianghu.